JL-14/famous-vikings-game/README.md

 The quiz is educational, in teaching the user about the Viking kings, and fun with interactive functionalities.

 The quiz currently consists of five Viking kings.

+Whilst the current game is relatively simple, its format and code lend themselves to being expanded and changed to cover different topics, more indepth write-ups (where the current game uses Viking biographies), and so provides a versatile framework for new and different quizzes and games.

 The website can be accessed [here](https://jl-14.github.io/famous-vikings-game/)